 - During spring – The spring growing season, when temperatures start to rise, is the best time to apply lawn sand.
 When applied at this time, lawn sand will yield the best results in preventing weeds, killing off moss and helping your grass grow.

 - When the grass is dry – Applying lawn sand to wet grass will just make it clump and won’t lead to an even spread.
 You’ll see a much better result when you apply lawn sand to dry grass.

 - Around 3 days after cutting – The sand works best when it’s applied at least 3 days after you’ve cut your grass.

-- When it’s not windy – Lawn sand can easily scatter when it’s windy.
-Left unchecked, it can stain and damage things like patios and garden furniture.
-To save the intense clean-up, don’t apply lawn sand when it’s windy.
+- When it’s not windy – Lawn sand can easily scatter when it’s windy, leaving to concentrations of sand in certain areas of the garden.
+Not only can this cause grass to yellow, it can also stain and damage things like patios and garden furniture.
+To save yourself this hassle, don’t apply lawn sand when it’s windy.

-- A year after laying new turf – If your grass is still less than a year old, give your new lawn time to settle and wait until next spring before applying lawn sand.
+- A year after laying new turf – If your grass is still less than a year old, don’t go straight in with the lawn sand.
+Give your new lawn time to settle first and wait until next spring before applying lawn sand.

 5 Reasons Why You Should Use Lawn Sand

-Moss on your lawn may be good for the planet for its carbon-storing abilities.
+Moss on your lawn can have its benefits, and it’s good for the planet thanks to its carbon-storing abilities.
 But it isn’t always great for curb appeal and it can easily smother your lawn.
 If you don’t like having moss in your grass, lawn sand can help kill it off and prevent spreading.

 Since lawn sand is a type of fertiliser that’s high in nitrogen (which grass loves!), it can help boost the overall greenery of your lawn.
 It can also help promote new growth in patchy areas.